AKAMEDIASYSTEM/sonder-nostalgia-experiments/README.md

 Nostalgia literally translates to "a painful desire to return home"

-Useful resources:
+## Useful resources:
 [This](https://github.com/maxkueng/lastfmexport) script easily got me what I think is my whole last.fm history(!).
 Make those accounts private, kids!

 So the rest of this readme is just going to be my dumb notes and pseudocode you will probably not like.

 fewer last.fm than there are google loc history plays most last.fm are from times when i'm at a desktop/at work/at home so, chunk by days in order to spread out the day's songs over the day's travels

-INPUT:
+### INPUT:
 google location history (from google takeout) last.fm song-playing history (from https://github.com/maxkueng/lastfmexport) export tool

-OUTPUT:
+### OUTPUT:
 a syncwalk representing the month's songs-and-travels

 mongoDB structure:

 collection SONGS:
-	timestamp
+	* timestamp
-	title
+	* title
-	artist
+	* artist
-	album
+	* album
-	trackMBID
+	* trackMBID (this means, I think, "MusicBrainz ID"?)
-	artistMBID
+	* artistMBID
-	albumMBID
+	* albumMBID

 collection LOCATION:
-	timestamp
+	* timestamp
-	latitude
+	* latitude
-	longitude
+	* longitude
-	accuracy
+	* accuracy

 for each song in last.fm dataset: